Geographical distribution of German speakers: Rest of Europe

 In the early modern period, German varieties were a lingua franca of Central, Eastern, and Northern Europe (Hanseatic League).

 German is a recognised minority language in Czechia, Hungary, Italy (Trentino-Alto Adige/Südtirol), Poland, Romania, Russia, and Slovakia.

 Today German, together with French, is a common second foreign language in the western world, with English well established as a first foreign language.
-German ranks second (after English) among the best known foreign languages in the EU (on a par with French) as well as in Russia.
+German ranks second (after English) among the best known foreign languages in the EU (on par with French) as well as in Russia.
 In terms of student numbers across all levels of education, German ranks third in the EU (after English and French) as well as in the United States (after Spanish and French).
 In 2015, approximately 15.4 million people were in the process of learning German across all levels of education worldwide.
 This number has remained relatively stable since 2005 (± 1 million) and roughly 75–100 million people able to communicate in German as a foreign language can be inferred, assuming an average course duration of three years and other estimated parameters.
 According to a 2012 survey, ca. 47 million people within the EU (i.e., up to two thirds of the 75–100 million worldwide) claimed to have sufficient German skills to have a conversation.
 Within the EU, and not counting countries where it is a (co-)official language, German as a foreign language is most widely taught in Central and Northern Europe, namely Croatia, the Czech Republic, Denmark, the Netherlands, Poland, Slovakia, Slovenia, and Sweden.

 German as a foreign language is promoted by the Goethe Institute, which works to promote German language and culture worldwide.
 In association with the Goethe Institute, the German foreign broadcasting service, Deutsche Welle, offers a range of online German courses and worldwide television as well as radio broadcasts produced with non-native German speakers in mind.